1925 Chicago Cardinals–Milwaukee Badgers scandal: Role in the 1925 NFL championship dispute

 In early December 1925, the Maroons, with a 9-2 record, were just a half-game behind the Cardinals, who were 9-1-1.
 At the same time as the Hammond-Chicago game, the Maroons scheduled a game against a team of Notre Dame all-stars that included the famed Four Horsemen.
 Due to the public interest of the game, it was played in a larger venue, Philadelphia's Shibe Park, not Pottsville's Minersville Park, which was mainly a high school stadium.
 By playing in Philadelphia, the Maroons were violating territory agreements drawn up by the NFL.
 Philadelphia was within the boundaries already claimed as the home by the Frankford Yellow Jackets.
 The Yellow Jackets, after hearing of the planned Notre Dame contest, filed a protest with the NFL.
 Pottsville's owner said all along that the game was sanctioned by the NFL and that he had received permission to play in Philadelphia from an NFL secretary.
 However, Carr had the final say and on several occasions, he threatened the Pottsville team with suspension from the league if the game took place.
 Pottsville played the game anyway and won, 9-7, on a last-minute field goal.
 The Maroons were fined, tossed from the league, and stripped of their title.
 They would also have to cancel the remaining game on their schedule, against the Providence Steam Roller.
 The team also was ruled ineligible for the league title, which was eventually awarded to the Cardinals.

 However, the Pottsville fans still demand to know why Cardinals was awarded the title even though they too were found by Carr to have violated the NFL's rules.
 According to Bob Carroll of the Professional Football Researchers Association, "The Cardinals didn't defy the league," Carroll said.
 "Pottsville did.
 It was a great team, but the owner made a mistake."
 However, it is still not entirely known if O'Brien knew of the high school players on the Badgers team.

 The Pottsville team was reinstated by the NFL in July 1926, mainly because the NFL did not want to lose Pottsville's skilled group of players to the upstart American Football League.
 Even though the Cardinals were awarded the 1925 Championship, O'Brien refused to accept it, stating that he did not want to win the title "that way".
-However, in 1933, as Charles Bidwell took over as the owner of the Cardinals, he began to claim the 1925 title belonged to the Cardinals, overturning O'Brien's earlier decision.
+However, in 1933, as Charles Bidwill took over as the owner of the Cardinals, he began to claim the 1925 title belonged to the Cardinals, overturning O'Brien's earlier decision.
 It is also believed that a Cardinals Football Curse was put upon the Cardinals and Bidwell because of the events surrounding the 1925 Championship.
 The Cardinals did however, win the NFL Championship in 1947.